Neotys-Labs/Dynatrace/README.md

 1. Insert DynatraceMonitoring in the ‘Actions’ block.
 1. Create a Population “Dynatrace” that contains 100% of User Path “Dynatrace”
 1. In the Runtime section, select your scenario, select the “Dynatrace” population and define a constant load of 1 user.
+   Do not use multiple load generator, good practice should be to keep only the local one.

 ## Parameters for Dynatrace Events